minjae0402/minjae0402/README.md

 ## 👋 Hello!
 I'm minjae0402
 ## ⌛ I started in 2019

-“Programming is like kicking yourself in the face, sooner or later your nose will bleed”
+“Programming is like kicking yourself in the face, sooner or later your nose will bleed.”
 <!--
 ## 🏆 Baekjoon Tier
 <div align="center">